cloudfoundry/docs-bosh/init-softlayer.md

 1. Install [CLI v2](./cli-v2.html).

-1. Establish VPN connection between your host and Softlayer.
+1. Establish VPN connection between your host and SoftLayer.
 The machine where to run CLI needs to communicate with the target Director VM over the SoftLayer private network.

 1. Use `bosh create-env` command to deploy the Director.